msychalice/leetcode/README.md

 2.Set reached flag to true when start checking a grid, but needs to set the flag back to false if the check fails at the grid.

+## 133. Clone Graph
+1. Use Depth First Search to traverse the graph
+2. Cache all reached node

 ## 322. Coin Change
 This is a typical task that can use the result of smaller scale task.
 Note that when get a new solution, need to compare to the existing solution, only update it if the new one is smaller.